Welcome to the Berks and Scuylkill Beekeepers Association

 Next Meeting of the BSBA:

-We Are Meeting on March 20th at 7pm at the Schuylkill County Extension Office.
+We Are Meeting on July24th at 7pm at the Schuylkill/Berks County Extension Office.

 Queen: A completely developed female bee (with functioning ovaries) who lays eggs and serves as the central focus of the colony.
 The Queen mates only once with several male drone bees, and will remain fertile for life.
 She lays up to 2000 eggs per day.
 There is only one Queen in a colony of bees.
 A Queen's productive life span is 2-3 years.
 If another Queen is developed, one of them will sting the other to death.